e-clearing-net/OCHP/OCHP.md

 <ID Type> = "E"
     ; one character "E" indicating that this ID represents an "EVSE"
 <Power Outlet ID> = (ALPHA / DIGIT) *31 (ALPHA / DIGIT / <S>)
-    ; between 1 and 31 sequence of alphanumeric characters or separators, including additional optional separators start with alphanumeric character,
+    ; between 1 and 31 sequence of alphanumeric characters or separators, including additional optional separators,
-    internal number allowing the EVSE Operator to identify one specific EVSE ALPHA = %x41-5A / %x61-7A
+    ; start with alphanumeric character, internal number allowing the EVSE Operator to identify one specific EVSE ALPHA = %x41-5A / %x61-7A
     ; according to IETF RFC 5234 (7-Bit ASCII)
 DIGIT = %x30-39